Audrey Cooper - Founder

 |

-Working primarily alla prima in oils to creating juicy, textured paintings.
+She works primarily alla prima in oils to create juicy, textured paintings.
 She often chooses subjects that symbolize the pleasures of life to her; a child gazing into a stream, or a couple enjoying dancing with wild abandonment.
-Julia is an active member of the St. Marys Stonetown Arts Group and frequently hangs at Art With Panache. |
+Julia is an active member of the St. Marys Stonetown Arts Group and a Gallery Artist at ArtwithPanache Gallery, London where she is also the Newsletter Editor. |

 Jerry Cutting |